Patellar Chondromalacia -

 - Trauma to the kneecap, such as break (fracture) or dislocation of the kneecap.

 - Overuse of the knee joint, runner's knee can due to repetitive knee rotations while biking, many cyclists experience chondromalacia resulting in chronic knee pain, usually located below the kneecap.
 Repeated bending or twisting of the knee joint.

 - Rheumatoid arthritis or osteoarthritis

-- Repeated cortisone shots into the knee.
-This itself is the fact, many doctors will limit the number of cortisone shots that you are allowed to have.
-You will be limited to a maximum treatment of 4 cortisone shots to the same area of your body.
-The benefits of cortisone shots are also known to reduce after each injection that you have because your body gets used to the synthetic solution.
+- Repeated steroid shots into the knee.
+You will typically be limited to a maximum treatment of 4 shots to the same area of your body.
+The benefits are known to reduce after each injection that you have because your body gets used to the synthetic solution.